 Network

-there is a mechanism to control the converged traffic.
-Managed switches
+voice traffic unless there is a mechanism to control the converged

 VPN

-out at locations that a 'managed network' is not offered.
-Reality
+we find ourselves out at locations that a 'managed network' is not

-is, that in most cases, we are forced to accept the call quality
+offered.
+Reality is, that in most cases, we are forced to accept

 Extreme Networks